The Bootleg Beatles: History

 The Bootleg Beatles were formed by Andre Barreau, Neil Harrison and David Catlin-Birch, fellow London cast members of Beatlemania, following the final show of the West End musical.
-The band invested their dwindling finances in two guitars – an Epiphone and a Gretsch – as well as two Vox amplifiers, four black polo-necks and a wig.
+The band invested in Epiphone and Gretsch guitars and two Vox amplifiers, four black polo-necks, and a wig.

 Their first performance was at a small student gathering in Tiverton, Devon, England.
 Following more low-profile gigs, the band performed a 60-date tour of the Soviet Union; further tours followed in Israel (1982 and 1986), the Far East, and India.
 In February 1984, they were invited to perform in the United States, to commemorate The Beatles' initial US tour 20 years earlier.

 UK success continued to prove elusive.
-In 1990, The Bootleg Beatles booked 10 shows in cities in which the Beatles had performed in their final UK tour in 1965.
-Audiences were small but enthusiastic, and another tour was booked for the following year.
-This proved more popular, and as each year went by the crowds grew, the tours expanded, and the venues got larger.
-Finally, a gig in Southampton caught the attention of Oasis, leading to the Bootleg Beatles supporting the Britpop band at Earls Court and Knebworth.
-This gave the band a contemporary audience and increased their credibility, launching them onto the premier European festival circuit and shared stages with Rod Stewart, Bon Jovi, David Bowie, The Corrs, Manic Street Preachers and Iggy Pop.
+In 1990, the Bootleg Beatles booked 10 shows in cities in which the Beatles had performed in their final UK tour in 1965.
+A second tour the following year proved more popular.
+Finally, a gig in Southampton caught the attention of Oasis, leading to the Bootleg Beatles supporting Oasis at Earls Court and Knebworth.
+This gave the band a contemporary audience and led to appearances on the European festival circuit.